-A former Deputy Chairman of Scottish Enterprise Glasgow and Convener of the Standards Commission, he was also one of three Chairmen of the Housing Improvement Task Force.
-He is generally credited as the architect of the Home Report system which changed the process for buying and selling domestic property in Scotland.
+A former Deputy Chairman of Scottish Enterprise Glasgow and Convener of the Standards Commission, he was a Chairman of the Housing Improvement Task Force.
+He is the architect of the Home Report system which changed the process for buying and selling domestic property in Scotland.

-A former rugby player and referee, Lorne is a former Chairman of the European Rugby Cup Tournament (EPCR) and was also a Judicial Officer at the Rugby World Cup 2015 and part of the judicial team at the inaugural Rugby 7s tournament at the 2016 Rio Olympics.
-He is a former Chairman of the Discipline Panels for the SRU, European Rugby Cup and 6Nations.
-He was an IRB "elite judge" and was also the Judicial Officer for the Rugby World Cup Final in both 2015 and 2011.
+A rugby player and referee in his day, Lorne is a former Chairman of the European Rugby Cup Tournament (EPCR) and was also a Judicial Officer at four Rugby World Cups and part of the judicial team at the inaugural Rugby 7s tournament at the 2016 Rio Olympics.
+For over 20 years he was Chairman of the Discipline Panels for the SRU, European Rugby Cup and 6Nations, standing down from these roles at the end of season 2016/17.
+He was an IRB "elite judge" and was also the Judicial Officer for the Rugby World Cup Finals in both 2015 and 2011.